 Powder Springs is a somewhat small city located in the state of Georgia.
 With a population of 15,052 people and ten constituent neighborhoods, Powder Springs is the 69th largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Powder Springs is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Powder Springs is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Powder Springs who work in office and administrative support (15.28%), management occupations (12.48%), and sales jobs (11.65%).
+Powder Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Powder Springs is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Powder Springs who work in office and administrative support (16.11%), sales jobs (12.17%), and management occupations (9.23%).

 Also of interest is that Powder Springs has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Powder Springs citizens is very high relative to the national average among all cities (21.84%): 34.88% of adults in Powder Springs have a bachelor's degree or even advanced degree.
+The population of Powder Springs is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.81% of adults in Powder Springs have a bachelor's degree or even advanced degree.

 Powder Springs is an extremely ethnically-diverse city.
 The people who call Powder Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Powder Springs residents report their race to be Black or African-American, followed by White.
-Powder Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.46% of the city’s residents.
-Important ancestries of people in Powder Springs include English, Irish, German, African, and French.
+Important ancestries of people in Powder Springs include English, African, Irish, German, and Jamaican.

 The most common language spoken in Powder Springs is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and African languages.